jgscraft/Solar/README.md

 The code is heavily commented so check there for details.

-This project has a associated [Instructables](https//www.instructables.com/member/jgschmidt/instructables/).
+This project has associated Instructables here: `https//www.instructables.com/member/jgschmidt/instructables/`).